Banana Flip Cake

 - In a large bowl, combine the cake mix, pudding mix, milk and eggs.
 Beat on low speed for 30 seconds; beat on medium for 2 minutes.

 - Spread batter into prepared pans.
-Bake at 350° for 12-15 minutes or until a toothpick inserted in the centers come out clean.
+Bake at 350° until a toothpick inserted in the centers come out clean, 12-15 minutes.
 Cool for 5 minutes before inverting onto wire racks to cool completely.
 Gently peel off waxed paper.

 - Meanwhile, in a small saucepan, whisk flour and milk until smooth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Remove from the heat; cover and cool to room temperature.

 - In the bowl of a heavy-duty stand mixer, cream the butter, shortening and sugar until light and fluffy.
 Beat in vanilla.
-Add milk mixture; beat on high for 10-15 minutes or until fluffy.
+Add milk mixture; beat on high until fluffy, 10-15 minutes.

 - Place one cake on a large cutting board; spread top with frosting.
 Top with remaining cake; sprinkle with confectioners' sugar.
-Cut into slices.
+Cut into squares.
+If desired, top with whipped topping and sliced bananas.
 Refrigerate leftovers.

 Nutrition Facts1 slice: 355 calories, 16g fat (7g saturated fat), 71mg cholesterol, 372mg sodium, 49g carbohydrate (35g sugars, 0 fiber), 4g protein.